NickKoepr/TicTacToe/README.md

 ## Features
 * Send a request to play a TicTacToe game by typing **.ttt @[username]** or **.tictactoe @[username]**
-* Play TicTacToe by simply clicking the button in Discord.
+* Play TicTacToe by simply clicking the buttons in Discord.
 * A request system, so you can accept or decline a request from a user.
 * Play a rematch with your opponent if you want to beat him again, or if you want to win this time.
 * You can set a custom prefix if you want to.